 EHS shall conduct evaluations of the workplace to ensure that the written respiratory protection program is being properly implemented.
-EHS shall also regularly consult employees required to use respirators to assess the employees' views on program effectiveness and to identify any problems.
+EHS also shall regularly consult employees required to use respirators to assess the employees' views on program effectiveness and to identify any problems.
 Any problems that are identified during this assessment shall be corrected.
 Factors to be assessed include, but are not limited to:

 - Respirator fit (including the ability to use the respirator without interfering with effective workplace performance).

 - Appropriate respirator selection for the hazards to which the employee is exposed.

 - Proper respirator use under the workplace conditions the employee encounters.